SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-\emph{Perturbation model.} The goal of the perturbation model is to generate training samples, where a sample is pair of programs <$\mathcal{P'}$, $\mathcal{P}$>, the perturbed program $\mathcal{P'}$ being synthesized by perturbing the correct program source code $\mathcal{P}$.
-Perturbed programs are valuable for training a neural repair network if they can be considered as buggy in some sense.
-To determine this, \approach employs a compiler and the available test cases to identify their correctness.
-If a perturbed program $\mathcal{P'}$ produces either a compiler or a test execution error, it is deemed as buggy, and consequently, as a training sample to be used later on.
+\emph{Perturbation Model.} The goal of the perturbation model is to generate training samples with bugs.
+Perturbation-based programs are valuable for training a neural repair network if they can be considered as buggy in some sense.
+To determine this, \approach employs a compiler and the available test suite to identify their correctness.
+If a perturbation-based program $\mathcal{P'}$ produces either a compiler or a test execution error, it is deemed as buggy, and consequently, used as a training sample later.
 The perturbation model will be described in Section \ref{sec-perturbation}.

 \emph{Diagnostic Extraction}.
-Not only \approach uses the compiler and tests to select relevant training samples, it also uses them to extract diagnostics $\mathcal{D}$ about the bug.
-This diagnostic $\mathcal{D}$ is then a first-class part of the neural network input. \approach includes the diagnostics from both compiler errors and test execution failures.
-Our intuition is that error diagnostics could be useful to guide patch generation, for example, the fact that a \textit{NullPointerException} or an \textit{IndexOutofBoundsException} is thrown provides explicit information regarding the repair action to be used.
-We note that this radically departs from the related work which only uses source code as input.
-Our work is the first to include execution-based error diagnostics $\mathcal{D}$ for neural functional program repair.
-By adding diagnostic $\mathcal{D}$, the training samples are augmented as <$\mathcal{P'}$,$\mathcal{D}$, $\mathcal{P}$>.
+Not only \approach uses the compiler and test execution to select buggy training samples, it also uses them to extract diagnostics $\mathcal{D}$ about the bug.
+The $\mathcal{D}$ is then a first-class part of the neural network input.
+Our intuition is that error diagnostics could be useful to guide patch generation, for example, the fact that a \texttt{NullPointerException} is thrown provides explicit information regarding the repair action to be used.
+We note that this radically departs from the related work which only uses source code as input \cite{Tufano-ICSE19,Tufano-tse19,Recoder,CURE-icse21,RewardRepair-icse22}.

-\emph{Training sample representation.} Given a correct program $\mathcal{P} = (p_0, p_1\ldots p_n )$, the perturbation model generates its variant $\mathcal{P'}$.
-We follow the existing work \cite{modit-ase21,CURE-icse21,CoCoNuT,RewardRepair-icse22} to split the perturbed statement and its context code separately, where the perturbed statement is represented as $\mathcal{P'} = (p'_0, p'_1\ldots p'_m)$.
-Note that the size of the $\mathcal{P}$ and $\mathcal{P'}$, i.e., n and m, can be different.
-The context code of perturbed sample $\mathcal{P'}$ is enriched with a summary of the following information: 1)method name; 2) variables in the buggy method scope; and 3) the surrounding source code in the same block.
-Similarly, we represent the diagnostics as $\mathcal{D} = (d_0, d_1\ldots d_k)$, where the diagnostic comes from compiler or test case execution failures.
+\emph{Input Representation.} A training sample is represented as a sequence of tokens.
+We follow the existing neural program repair \cite{modit-ase21,CURE-icse21,CoCoNuT,RewardRepair-icse22} to include the context code of $\mathcal{P'}$ in the input representation.
+The context code is enriched with a summary of the following information: 1) class and method name, 2) variables in the buggy method scope and 3) the surrounding source code.
+For diagnostic $\mathcal{D}$, we concatenate the input representation of diagnostics as a sequence of tokens, which is coming from the compiler or test suite execution failures.